UMONS-GFA/ardas-tools/docs/source/getting_started.rst

 * Prevent creating a new virtual environment and installing all dependencies

-    Installing dependencies could be slow on a raspberry pi.
+    Installing dependencies could be slow on a raspberry pi, espacially a .
 If you plan to install several identical loggers, it could be advisable to create a disk image with the right dependencies installed in the virtual environment.
     The following option could then be used to prevent the system from creating a new virtual environment and retrieving dependencies::

-    --nopipenv
+    --nopip

 ...